NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 **3. Silver Layer (Clean and Enriched Data)**

-- **Purpose**: The Silver layer contains cleaned, enriched, and standardized data ready for analysis and reporting.
+- **Purpose**: The Silver layer contains cleaned, enriched, and standardised data ready for analysis and reporting.

 - **Key Processes**:
     - **Data Cleaning**: Null values are handled, data quality checks are applied, and bad records are quarantined.